box/developer.box.com/content/guides/tooling/sdks/index.md

 Refer to [this][android-docs] documentation for more details.
 </Message>

-## Next generation SDKs
+## Next Generation SDKs

 <Message type='warning'>
-  In mid-August, we will be deprecating the Box Next Gen SDKs in its current form. **Don’t worry, your existing code will continue to work without changes**.
+  As of September 17, 2025 Box Next Generation SDKs are no longer supported as separate artifacts.

-  ## Why we are making this change
+  Don't worry, your existing code will continue to work without changes.
+You can still use your applications based on Box Next Generation SDK with no impact, but you won't receive new features, updates, or bug fixes.

-  In keeping with industry best practices, we are consolidating the Next Gen and legacy SDKs into a single package.
-This makes migration efforts much easier and allows you to seamlessly add new capabilities to existing applications still powered by the legacy SDKs.
+  In keeping with industry best practices, we are consolidating the Box Next Generation SDKs and Box core SDKs into a single package for each programming language.
+This makes migration efforts much easier and allows to seamlessly add new capabilities to existing applications still powered by the manually maintained Box core SDKs.

-  Ultimately, the Next Generation SDKs will replace the current legacy SDKs as the latest major version release.
+  Box Next Generation SDKs are now available as the latest major version release (`v10`) of Box core SDKs.

-  To learn more visit our SDK [versioning strategy document][versioning]
+  For more details, see our [SDK versioning strategy document][versioning].
 </Message>

 The latest generation Box Python SDK, Box TypeScript